LPD-EPFL/da15-s4/README.md

 ## Remarks
   * You can use whatever programming language you want.
 Please see Section *Compilation* in the requirements file for more details.
+  * This project is *individual* work!
+You may cooperate by discussing with your colleagues, but the source code which you submit must be your own, individual work.